Free shipping over $200 | Aussie Made Dog Treats

 Dogs are a bit different from humans and don’t metabolize fat in the same way as us, so it’s actually really important that they get enough fat in their diet, and it’s pretty unlikely your pooch will ever suffer from clogged arteries or high cholesterol.
 But overweight dogs are an epidemic these days, and excess weight leads to so many other health problems.
 Carrying excess weight is especially hard on their joints, it’s hard on their heart, it shortens their life, and it’s usually due to feeding highly processed foods like kibble, which has a LOT of carbohydrates (even if it has a juicy steak on the label).

 We believe fresh food is king, so all of our treats are made without any salt, sugar or preservatives, but we also know that not everyone can (or wants to) go headfirst into full DIY raw feeding, so feeding healthy, natural treats is a really easy way to include some fresh foods in the diet.
-This is why we make a huge effort to offer a wide range of different protein sources and fat levels to boost the nutritional value of your dog’s food and add lots of interesting nutritional variety.
+This is why we make a significant effort to offer a wide range of different protein sources and fat levels, thereby boosting the nutritional value of your dog’s food and adding a lot of interesting nutritional variety.

-Our fishes here: Australian Gummy Shark Cartilage Whitebait Pilchards
+Our fishes here: Australian Gummy Shark, Cartilage, Pilchards

 Have you got a question about our Low Fat Pet Treats or unsure which treats your pet would love the most?
 Comment below and we will get back to you